brauliobezerra/reference/src/patterns.md

 ```

-Range patterns are always refutable, even when they cover the complete set of possible
+Range patterns are a priori always refutable, even when they cover the complete set
-values of a type.
-For example, `0u8...255u8` is refutable even though it covers all
+of possible values of a type.
+For example, `0u8...255u8` is refutable even though
-possible values of `u8`.
+it covers all possible values of `u8`.

 <!-- FIXME change _PathForExpression_ to _PathInExpression_ ? -->